caelcs/cassitory/README.md

     // GENERATE ALL THE GETTERS AND SETTERS
 }
 ```
+NOTE: you can define the destinationPackage field in CassandraEntity where you want to generate all the classes.
 ### Finally

 After you annotate your classes Cassitory will generate a Base Repository class per class annotated.